“The antidote to not feeling good enough is self-acceptance.”

-Our lack of self-acceptance becomes a problem when we start to invest too much energy on ‘fixing’ ourselves, instead of focusing that energy on giving ourselves love and appreciation as we work towards achieving our dreams.
+Our lack of self-acceptance becomes a problem when we start investing too much energy in ‘fixing’ ourselves instead of focusing that energy on giving ourselves love and appreciation as we work towards achieving our dreams.

 Needless to say, this behavior can seriously harm our emotional and physical health if we ignore it.
 That’s why it’s so crucial to come to terms with our imperfections as human beings—and learn to be happy with where we are before we head to where we want to go.

-Before we jump into any conclusions or start looking for fixes, it’s important to take a look at the source of that persistent ‘I’m not good enough’ belief, and prepare ourselves to go back to our early years.
+Before we jump to any conclusions, it’s important to take a look at the source of that persistent ‘I’m not good enough’ belief and prepare ourselves to go back to our early years.

-More often than not, a child that’s been raised in an emotionally unstable environment, for example with an alcoholic, sexually abusive, or narcissistic parent, develops the idea that it has to do something special to deserve the love of the emotionally unavailable parent.
+More often than not, a child that’s been raised in an emotionally unstable environment, for example with an alcoholic, abusive, emotionally neglectful, or narcissistic parent, develops the idea that they have to do something special to deserve the love of the emotionally unavailable parent.

 To survive in such an environment, the child develops this idea that, if it could only ‘fix’ itself, his/her mom or dad would finally love them.
 So, the never-ending quest for ‘winning’ their love begins.

-For many of us, letting go is even harder than re-experiencing our traumas from the past.
-If you really want to get unstuck from your past and finally begin to feel good about yourself and your circumstances, then try to forgive the person you associate the traumatic event with.
+If you really want to get unstuck from the past and finally begin to feel good enough regardless of your circumstances, then you need to try to forgive the person you associate this belief with.

 I know it sounds difficult, especially if you have unresolved feelings towards them.
 But you need to do it for yourself.
 Try the following exercise: